How to Trade Spot Gold and Silver | Trading Metals.

-The ratio tells you how many ounces of silver it takes to equal one ounce of gold.
+We can find out by ratio how many ounces of silver is equal to one ounce of Gold.

 At the time of this writing, that number is 98.9806.

-Just as with fiat currency pairs, you are trading on an exchange rate, speculating on whether that rate will go up or down after you enter the trade.
+Just as with fiat currency pairs, you are trading on an exchange rate, speculating on whether it will go up or down after you enter the trade.

 In general, forex trading platforms offer both traditional fiat and metal currency pair trading.

-The first thing you need to decide is which pair(s) you want to trade and make sure the platform you are signing up with provides those pairs.
+The first thing you need to decide is which pair(s) you want to trade and make sure the platform you are signing up provides.

-Fundamental Analysis: Learn About how to spot Gold and Silver
+Learn About how to spot Gold and Silver.

 Also, pay attention to news stories about these metals.

-Since gold is seen by many as a haven in times of market turmoil, its value can change rapidly based on perceptions of the economy
+Since Gold is seen by many as a haven in times of market turmoil, its value can change rapidly based on the economy’s perceptions.

 You also need to know how assets correlate to each other.

-This is because, in a recession or market crash, investors seek to preserve their wealth by moving it into a “haven” asset like gold.
+In a recession or market crash, investors seek to preserve their wealth by moving it into a “haven” asset like Gold.

-Overall market trends and news are very important to those looking to hold metals long-term too.
+Overall, market trends and news are significant to those looking to hold metals long-term too.

-In times of booming auto sales, the value of the dollar may rise with the value of palladium (used extensively in auto manufacturing).
+In times of booming auto sales, the dollar’s value may rise with the amount of palladium (used extensively in auto manufacturing).

 What is driving supply and demand for the metals?

-Silver demand is driven by demand in high tech production.
+Silver demand drive-by desire in high tech production.

 If this is on the rise, it may indicate a price increase.

-So too might the price of palladium if there is a slow-down in platinum mining (which produces a lot of palladium).
+So too might the price of palladium if there is a slow-down in platinum mining (which produces palladium).